Mahal (Israel): History

 Major Wellesley Aron, an English-born Palestinian Jew who had commanded a unit in the British Army during World War II.
 In 1947, while on a lecture tour of the United States, he was requested by the Haganah to organize the recruitment of men with "know-how" who could help in defending the newly established state.

 Aid to Israeli Air Force

 The largest presence of Mahal was felt in the Israeli Air Force (IAF), making up nearly two-thirds of its personnel, to the point that English overtook Hebrew as the most widely used operational IAF service language.

+During the 1948 War, Al Schwimmer, an American Mahal operative, used his World War II experience and his contacts to smuggle 30 surplus war planes to Israel in violation of an arms embargo imposed by President Harry S. Truman.
+These included Boeing B-17 Flying Fortresses, which were smuggled by way of the Azores to Czechoslovakia, then to Israel.
+Once in IAF hands, these planes bombarded a residential neighborhood near Qasr al-Qubba in Cairo on July 15, 1948.

 Cargo flights flown by Mahal air crews transported weapons and supplies to Palestine from Europe, and thousands of Jewish refugees from Arab countries.
 During the Egyptian Army siege of the Negev region in 1948, Mahal pilots airlifted thousands of tons of supplies to communities behind enemy lines, usually by night landings of large cargo planes and converted airliners on makeshift, unpaved sand runways, hand lit by oil lamps.
 The national Israeli airline El Al was partially founded by Mahal veterans.